percona/k8spxc-docs/docs/operator.md

 ### `proxysql.size`

 The number of the ProxySQL daemons [to provide load balancing :octicons-link-external-16:](https://www.percona.com/doc/percona-xtradb-cluster/5.7/howtos/proxysql.html).
-It should be 2 or more unless the `spec.allowUnsafeConfigurations` key is set to true.
+It should be 2 or more unless the `spec.unsafeFlags.proxySize` key is set to true.

 | Value type  | Example    |
 | ----------- | ---------- |